MIDFIELDR/midfieldr/README.md

 Data
 ----

-midfieldr provides access to five datasets.
+The sample of the MIDFIELD database that is accessible using midfieldr includes:

+-   `cip` in the midfieldr package.
+A dataset of program codes and names of academic fields of study.
+Each of the 1552 observations is one program at the CIP 6-digit level. ?cip for more information.
-1.  `student` in the midfieldstudent package.
-Demographic data for 165,000 students.
+-   `student` and `degree` in the midfieldstudent package.
+Demographic data and graduation data for 165,000 students.
 Each observation is a unique student.
-2.  `term` in the midfieldterm package.
+-   `term` in the midfieldterm package.
 Academic term data for 165,000 students.
 Each observation is one term for one student, yielding 1.1 M observations.
-3.  `course` in the midfieldcourse package.
+-   `course` in the midfieldcourse package.
 Academic course data for 165,000 students.
 Each observation is one course for one student, yielding 5.4 M observations.
-4.  `degree` in the midfieldstudent package.
-Graduation data for 90,000 students receiving degrees.
-Each observation is a unique student.
-5.  `cip` in the midfieldr package.
-A dataset of program codes and names of academic fields of study.
-Each of the 1552 observations is one program at the CIP 6-digit level. ?cip for more information.